M.S. in Applied Physics

 The M.S. in Applied Physics program was initially developed in consultation with an industrial advisory committee that will continue to guide the program as it matures.
 Companies represented on the Advisory Board include Smiths Detection, Phonon Corp., Nights Inc., Sikorsky and Zygo Corp.

-The Department of Physics at SCSU has a good working relationship with the state's businesses and the department's existing collaboration with Yale University creates a synergy with the new M.S. in Applied Physics program.
-The National Science Foundation recently awarded a $13 million grant to Yale University and SCSU to continue a Center of Excellence for Materials Research and Innovation also known as a Materials Research Science and Engineering Center (MRSEC).
+The Department of Physics at SCSU has a good working relationship with the state's businesses and several externally-funded research projects on campus, including a major collaboration with Yale University funded by the National Science Foundation.
+Yale and SCSU jointly run a Center of Excellence for Materials Research and Innovation also known as a Materials Research Science and Engineering Center (MRSEC).
 Professor Christine Broadbridge is the leader of these activities at SCSU.

 Course Map for the M.S. in Applied Physics